UBC-DSCI/introduction-to-datascience-python/_sources/reading.md

 ### Why should we bother with databases at all?

-Opening a database \index{database!reasons to use} stored in a `.db` file involved a lot more effort than just opening a `.csv`, `.tsv`, or any of the other plain text or Excel formats.
-It was a bit of a pain to use a database in that setting since we had to use `dbplyr` to translate `tidyverse`-like commands (`filter`, `select`, `head`, etc.) into SQL commands that the database understands.
-Not all `tidyverse` commands can currently be translated with SQLite databases.
+Opening a database \index{database!reasons to use} stored in a `.db` file involved a lot more effort than just opening a `.csv`, or any of the other plain text or Excel formats.
+It was a bit of a pain to use a database in that setting since we had to use `sqlalchemy` to translate `pandas`-like commands (`where`, `select`, etc.) into SQL commands that the database understands.
+Not all `pandas` commands can currently be translated with SQLite databases.
 For example, we can compute a mean with an SQLite database but can't easily compute a median.
 So you might be wondering: why should we use databases at all?